Prism (band): Present line-up and Big Black Sky

 In 1990 China White singer Rick Shermack, of Edmonton, had done a short tour substituting for Darcy Deutsch as lead vocalist with Prism, which he called not only an honour, but actually rather easy.
 "We were always playing their songs anyway, now here was my chance to blast out all those Prism hits I'd been covering for all those years with the guys who wrote them – an absolute blast".

-Norton left the band in 1994 to work in television and stage production and was replaced by drummer John Cody (who had already subbed for Norton on the road in 1992–1993 and played on the Jericho album).
+Rocket Norton left the band in 1994 to work in television and stage production and was replaced by drummer John Cody (who had already subbed for Norton on the road in 1992–1993 and played on the Jericho album).
 But after Cody's departure in 1996 and a brief return in 1997 by Norton, Darrell Mayes (from the Colin James Band) took over the drum chair before turning it over to Frank Baker circa 2000.
-Baker stayed on until 2003 when Mayes briefly returned, but he was replaced almost immediately by Gary Grace.
+Baker stayed on until he left to join Trooper in 2003.
+Mayes then briefly returned, but he was replaced almost immediately by Gary Grace.

 Keyboardist Richard Sera (formerly with fellow Canadian rockers Trooper) subbed for Andy Lorimer from 1991 to 1992 before Lorimer returned.
-But after Lorimer left Prism for good in 1996, John Counsel, then Steve Soucy, assumed the keyboard chair from the mid-1990s to 2003, when Alfie Galpin took over for a year, followed by Johnny Ferreira (another Colin James player) in 2004.
+But Lorimer left Prism again in 1996 and John Counsel was on keys until Andy returned for a final stint in 1999–2002.
+Steve Soucy then assumed the keyboard chair from 2002 to 2003, when Alfie Galpin took over for a year, followed by Johnny Ferreira (another Colin James player) in 2004.

-After singer Darcy Deutsch left Prism in 2003, Harlow assumed the lead singer position and also lead guitar when Lindsay Mitchell left in early 2005.
+After singer Darcy Deutsch left Prism in 2003, Harlow assumed the lead singer position; and also assumed lead guitar when Lindsay Mitchell left in early 2005.
 Mitchell's departure left Prism once again with no original members.

 The band continued to tour in 2005 with a new line-up of Harlow, drummer Gary Grace (who had joined in 2003), Steve-O (keyboards, guitars, backing vocals) and bassist Michael Kaye (who was soon replaced by Tad Goddard).
 In 2006 Goddard left and Timothy B. Hewitt (bass, guitars, keyboards, backing vocals) came in for two years.

 By 2008, Prism consisted of Harlow, Gary Grace, Steve-O and Timothy B. Hewitt (bass, guitars, keyboards).
 This line-up released a new studio album called Big Black Sky in July 2008.
 It featured mostly compositions by Harlow, with one track written by long-time ally Jim Vallance.
 At the end of 2008, Hewitt departed and Tad Goddard returned.